US talks with Iran ‘very good’, more negotiations expected, says Trump

 Sign up now: Get ST's newsletters delivered to your inbox

-ABOARD AIR FORCE ONE – US President Donald Trump said on Feb 6 that Washington held “very good talks” on Iran after the two sides held an indirect dialogue in Oman
+ABOARD AIR FORCE ONE – US President Donald Trump said on Feb 6 that Washington held “very good talks” on Iran after the two sides engaged in an indirect dialogue in Oman

 an indirect dialogue in Oman.

-Foreign Minister Abbas Araghchi, who led Iran’s delegation in Muscat, said talks “focused exclusively” on the Iranian nuclear program, which the West believes is aimed at making an atomic bomb but Tehran insists is peaceful.
+Iran’s Foreign Minister Abbas Araghchi, who led the country’s delegation in Muscat, said talks “focused exclusively” on the Iranian nuclear programme, which the West believes is aimed at making an atomic bomb but Tehran insists is peaceful.

 The US delegation, led by Middle East envoy Steve Witkoff and Mr Trump’s influential son-in-law Jared Kushner, had also wanted Tehran’s backing for militant groups, its ballistic missile program and treatment of protesters on the agenda.